gavbarosee/react-kickstart/docs/extending/adding-a-new-routing-option.md

 2. Register the option

-Expose a new choice in the feature layer (`src/features/react-router/index.js`) or Next.js options step.
+Expose a new choice in the prompts (e.g., `src/prompts/steps/routing-step.js`) and wire handling in `src/lib/routing/index.js`.

 3. Update content generators